Nolan Arenado Player Props: Cardinals vs. Nationals

-On Monday, Nolan Arenado (.381 on-base percentage in past 10 games, 59 points above season-long percentage) and the St. Louis Cardinals face the Washington Nationals, whose starting pitcher will be Josiah Gray.
-First pitch is at 4:05 PM ET.
+On Tuesday, Nolan Arenado (.683 slugging percentage in past 10 games, including four home runs) and the St. Louis Cardinals face the Washington Nationals, whose starting pitcher will be MacKenzie Gore.
+First pitch is at 7:05 PM ET.

-He hit two homers in his most recent game (going 2-for-5) in his most recent game against the Mets.
+He had a one-hit performance in his previous game (1-for-4) against the Nationals.

 Nolan Arenado Game Info & Props vs. the Nationals